roangelo.net

 - Berkeley on the reification of general terms

-- The grammar of 'thing-in-itself'
+- The meaning of 'thing-in-itself'

 - Berkeley on the reification of general terms